-A dam, whether it is big or small, is a plug in a stream.
-It is a barrier built across a stream or river to stop or check the flow of water.
-Some dams form by chance, such as by natural processes like landslides> or glacial ice.
-But dams we're most familiar with are built on purpose, by beavers or humans.
+A dam, whether it is big or small, is a structure that holds back water.
+It is a barrier built across a stream or river to stop or redirect the flow of water.
+Some dams form by chance, through natural processes like earthquakes, volcanoes, landslides or glacial ice.
+But the dams we're most familiar with are built on purpose, by beavers or humans.

 A beaver dam is an example of a small dam; it is made by using sticks and mud to slow down the flow of a stream or a river.
 This causes water to pool behind the jam of sticks and mud and results in a new pond being built.